 Net profit is the difference from gross revenue and all operating expenses in a specific period.
 This is the percentage of revenue remaining after accounting for both direct and indirect costs, such as administrative expenses, taxes, interest, depreciation, and other operating expenses.
-Net profit margin provides a more comprehensive view of a company’s overall profitability, as it considers all costs and expenses related to running the business.
+Net profit margin provides a more comprehensive look at restaurant profitability, as it considers all costs and expenses related to running the business.

 To calculate your own net profit, add your total revenue to your gains, and subtract your expenses, as seen with this formula:

 Net Profit = Total revenue + Gains – Expenses

 How do you calculate a restaurant profit margin?

 To calculate your restaurant’s profit margin, you must determine the revenue and expenses associated with running your business.
 Start by calculating the total revenue, the sum of all income generated from food, beverages, and other sales.

 Next, calculate the Cost of Goods Sold (COGS), which includes the direct cost of producing the food and beverages sold, such as ingredients, packaging, and direct labor.
 With that, you should have this formula: Restaurant profit margin = (Revenue − Cost of goods sold)/Revenue.